cbayly/reading-app/ai-dev-tasks/Tasks/parent-sign-up-flow/prd-parent-signup-flow.md

 ## Open Questions

 1. **Email Verification**: Should we implement email verification for MVP or defer to post-launch?
+We'll do this later.
 2. **Password Reset Flow**: What's the desired password reset experience using Supabase Auth?
+Have a link to reset password and email reset password instructions and reset link.
 3. **Data Migration**: How should we handle users who want to transfer data between accounts?
+Not MVP, but have an admin ui that allows the data migration.
 4. **Grade Level Validation**: Should we validate student age against grade level for consistency?
+This would be nice to have the grade autopopulate based on age.
+The user would then be able to manually override it.
 5. **Interest Categories**: Should we provide predefined interest categories or allow free-form text input?
+Use AI to generate some basic ones appropriate for that age group.
+Parents could then select some of those and also add their own.
+This will need openai api integration to generate.
 6. **Assessment Scheduling**: Should parents be able to schedule assessments for later or must they start immediately?
+They need to do it before the weekly activites are created.
+The weekly assessment will be built in a future feature.

 ---